Coffee Roast Dates - is fresher better?

 We've found through ongoing testing and cupping that our coffee reaches its absolute peak flavour and sweetness after a minimum dedicated resting period of 3-4 weeks.

-2. Flavour Unlocked: The volatile, complex aromatic compounds are no longer masked by sharp CO2 gasses.
-Instead, you get the rich chocolate, vibrant fruit, or subtle floral notes we intended.
+During this time, the beans have degassed to the perfect point, the complex aromatic compounds have opened up and you get the rich chocolate, vibrant fruit, or subtle floral notes we intended.

 If you open a bag of our coffee after the three week mark, you are tasting the beans at their most stable, flavour forward, and complex.